opalmedapps/opal-app/docs/deployment/ci-cd.md

   - Link it to a Distribution certificate.
   - Include all devices.

-The get the UUID of a provisioning profile (for the `UUID` variables above), download the profile and open it in a text editor; copy the string value below `<key>UUID</key>`.
+To get the UUID of a provisioning profile (for the `UUID` variables above), download the profile and open it in a text editor; copy the string value below `<key>UUID</key>`.
 This value is used by cordova to identify which provisioning profile to use while building.